KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Chart gallery example

-Given the wide range of graphs, you can search for the desired one using the dedicated search function.
+Given the wide range of graphs, a dedicated search function allows looking for the desired widget.
-Simply enter the type of graph you want to draw and press the search icon.
+Simply enter the type of graph to draw and press the search icon.

 .. figure:: media/image003.png